 The Construction Management program offers skill training for employment in entry-level positions in the construction management industry.

-Studies include courses in success skills and practical mathematics including general math and algebra.
+Construction Management Associate of Occupational Studies (AOS) Training & Certification Studies include courses in success skills and practical mathematics including general math and algebra.
 Construction mathematics will use industry applications, building on geometry and trigonometry.

-Students start construction management core courses with intro to construction management, materials and methods, mechanical & electrical systems, and civil construction materials.
-Then, students will begin a construction project controls sequence that includes three (3) courses in plan reading & quantity takeoff in three distinct disciplines (architectural drawings, civil drawings & piping & instrumentation drawings), building construction cost estimating, industrial cost estimating, and project planning & scheduling.
+Students start construction management courses with intro to construction management, materials and methods, mechanical & electrical systems, and civil construction materials.
+Then, students will begin a construction project control sequence that includes three (3) courses in plan reading & quantity takeoff in three distinct disciplines (architectural drawings, civil drawings & piping & instrumentation drawings), building construction cost estimating, industrial cost estimating, and project planning & scheduling.
 Students will learn to use an array of management techniques in a course dedicated to project management, as well as courses in construction contract & ethics and safety.
 Technical writing covers the need for effective technical communication in the workplace.
 Students will take a 3D/BIM course using industry standard visualization software.
 In addition, the students will have a wide variety of elective courses that will further enhance their knowledge base.

 Students will conclude the program with a capstone class focused on project controls with management presentations.